EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ###### Minimum encryption policy
 Observation: user groups that do not correspond to any acl do not need to have a key.

-Goal: compute a minimum encryption policy, equivalent to a given authorization policy, that minimize the number of tokens to be maintained by the server.
+Goal: compute a **minimum encryption policy**, equivalent to a given authorization policy that minimize the number of tokens to be maintained by the server.

 Solution: heuristic algorithm based on the observation that:
 - only vertices associated with user groups corresponding to actual acls need to be associated with a key;